MartinKlefas/Timelapse-Outlier-Detection/README.md

 In this phase I will be looking at the point at which clustering can be replaced by a more straightforward "nearest existing image" search implemented in FAISS.
 This would mean that new images can be classified without having to recluster the existing database.
 The downside is that we need to estimate how far away from the existing groups is "too far" for the new image to be a part of that group.
 We may also miss the formation of new groups on a new part of the graph, simply because we're looking at new images one at a time.

-Speed, convenience, and proximity metrics are investigated in [this notebook](FAISS.ipynb)
+Speed, convenience, and proximity metrics are investigated in [this notebook.](FAISS.ipynb)

 ## Stage 7: Putting FAISS into an API